prateektrisect/Lab_assignments/Q6/T2/README.md

 **Test Case 2**
 ```
 Input:
-{9,15,8}
+9 15 8

 Output:
 15
 ```
 ## How to attempt?
-For the given task the solution is already provided.
-Refer the steps below to execute your second code.
+Refer the steps below to execute your code.

 For the given problem the system will provide user inputs directly.
 You don't need to write any code to take user input.